What is Core Maths?

 Core Maths is intended for students who have passed GCSE Mathematics at grade 4 or better, but who have not chosen to study AS or A level Mathematics.
 It can be studied in a single year or over a two-year period and can be taken alongside A levels or other qualifications, including vocational courses.

 Studying Core Maths helps students develop their quantitative and problem-solving skills.
-This is valuable preparation for the quantitative skills they will need for many degree courses, particularly subjects such as psychology, business-related courses, sports and social sciences, and natural science courses that do not require AS/A Mathematics.
+This is valuable preparation for the quantitative skills they will need for many degree courses, particularly subjects such as psychology, geography, business-related courses, sports and social sciences, and natural science courses that do not require AS/A Mathematics.

 Many universities have shown their support for Core Maths; however, few mention it in their admissions requirements, which is where it would have the biggest impact on uptake.
 If Core Maths would be useful preparation for a degree course, please consider including it in your published admissions criteria, perhaps in a similar way to EPQ.

 Core Maths qualifications

 - City & Guilds Level 3 Certificate in Using and Applying Mathematics

 - NCFE Level 3 Certificate in Mathematics for Everyday Life